hongshuochen/2021Fall-EE538-HW3/README.md

    ```

 # Optional
+The following questions are optional.
+This means you do not have to submit the answer to them.
+They will not be graded, and we may not provide solutions for them.
+They are here so that you can practice on your own.

 ## Question 1 (Medium)

-Write your own class to recreate std::queue.
+Write a new class called MyQueue to recreate std::queue.
 Use a private member of type std::vector and add member functions such as push, pop, top, size, and empty.
 Also, implement the copy constructor.

 ## Question 2 (Medium)